babylonhealth/ios-playbook/Interview/demo.md

 2. [A project you've already done](#2-already-written-project).
 3. [An open source project you've done or contributed to](#3-open-source-work).

-**IMPORTANT**: Please note that if you're a candidate interested in working remotely, your demo project **must** use a reactive programming library.
+**IMPORTANT**: Please note that if you're a applying for a senior role, your demo project **must** use a reactive programming library.

 **IMPORTANT**: Please submit your interview demo project as a `.zip`ed archive.